 - Sexual behavior with a child

-The word "cure" is a tricky one in this context.
-There is no magic pill or method of therapy that will remove all high-risk impulses from a sex offender.
-The acts of sex offenders run the gamut and their arousal mechanisms differ so much, making it hard to draw conclusions based on this diverse group.
-Studies also have varied in the type of treatment or therapy used.
-Plus, opportunities for comprehensive, long-term studies are rare.
-Although treatment is not 100 percent effective, courses of treatment can help people who have been convicted of sex offenses to identify and learn about their urges and then control them, reducing the risk of repeat offenses.
-It might be useful to think about "curing" sex offenders in a way that people often talk about "curing" alcoholics — offenders/addicts are never free of their issue, and they are always in recovery dealing with it every day of their lives.
+There is evidence to suggest that sex offenders are not exactly "incurable,” though the word "cure" is a tricky one in this context.
+There is no magic pill or guaranteed method of therapy that will mitigate all high-risk impulses from a person.
+The various acts of sex offenders run the gamut and their arousal mechanisms differ so much that it is difficult to draw standardized conclusions based on this diverse group.
+Studies have also varied in the type of treatment or therapy used, and opportunities for comprehensive, long-term studies are rare.

-- Counselors and therapists work toward changing sex offenders' high-risk thoughts and patterns of arousal.
+- Cognitive-behavioral: Counselors and therapists work toward changing sex offenders' high-risk thoughts and patterns of arousal.

-- Sex offenders often don't realize the impact of their behaviors on non-consenting adults and children.
-Offenders are made more aware of their responsibility for the acts they commit, and focus is placed on the offender's concern for his/her victim(s).
+- Psycho-educational: Sex offenders often don't realize the impact of their behaviors on non-consenting adults and children.
+In this methodology, offenders are made more aware of their responsibility for the acts they commit, and focus is placed on the offender's concern for their victim(s).

-- Medication is used to reduce sexual arousal.
+- Pharmacological: Medication is used to reduce sexual arousal.

-Often, these strategies of treatment are used in tandem and, to be most effective, are begun soon after a sex offender is incarcerated.
-Unfortunately, the prison environment often interferes with productive treatment.
-Once they are released, they are often monitored for a period of time as a deterrent against future crimes.
+Often, multiple strategies are used in tandem and, to be most effective, are begun soon after incarceration, though the negative impacts of the prison system in the US often interferes with productive treatment.
+Once they're released, sex offenders are often monitored for a period of time as a deterrent against future crimes.